History of Croatia (1995–present): Sanader government (2003–2009)

 In late 2003, new parliamentary elections were held and a reformed HDZ party won under leadership of Ivo Sanader, who became prime minister.
+After winning elections Sanader chose to form the new government in coalition with Serb minority, rather than with far right nationalist parties.
+Sanader also took his government on a strong pro-European course.
 After some delay caused by controversy over extradition of army generals to the ICTY, in 2004 the European Commission finally issued a recommendation that the accession negotiations with Croatia should begin.
 Its report on Croatia described it as a modern democratic society with a competent economy and the ability to take on further obligations, provided it continued the reform process.

 The country was given EU applicant status on 18 June 2004 and a negotiations framework was set up in March 2005.
 Actual negotiations began after the capture of general Ante Gotovina in December 2005, which resolved outstanding issues with the ICTY in the Hague.
-However, numerous complications stalled the negotiating process, most notably during Slovenia's blockade of Croatia's EU accession from December 2008 until September 2009.
+Despite Sanader's earlier rhetoric against extradiction of Croatian generals to the ICTY it was, in fact, his government that extradited Gotovina to ICTY.
+Numerous other complications also stalled the negotiating process, most notably during Slovenia's blockade of Croatia's EU accession from December 2008 until September 2009.

 In August 2007, Croatia experienced a tragedy when during the fires that ravaged its coast, 12 firemen died as a result of a fire on Kornat island.

 Sanader was reelected in the closely contested 2007 parliamentary election.